 What are the limitations when converting eight-digit numbers to dates?

-Is it possible to convert multiple text date formats at once?
+How to convert multiple texts to dates at once?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.